The fall module (October 26th to November 23rd 2019) focuses on Earth Sciences. The different grades will cover the following materials:

 While our aim is to supplement the curriculum with age-appropriate experiments and activities, our lessons do not directly align with what students are learning in their regular school classrooms.
 Our lessons move beyond the Philadelphia school curriculum and introduce concepts that students will learn in future grades

 The annual program runs in three units, each six weeks long.
 Lessons are each Saturday from 9:30-11:30 a.m.
+The Fall program will take place October 26th to November 23rd 2019.
 Special programs vary.

 The pressure to increase standardized test scores has led the majority of classroom instruction in local public schools to focus on Math and Reading.
 The impact of this shift on science education, compounded by high teacher turnover rates and limited access to high quality science instructors, means students’ exposure to basic science is minimal.
 The large student-teacher ratio further complicates the ability to engage in an application based science curriculum focused on experimentation.